What is Six Sigma?

 Six Sigma Methodology Resources

-Six Sigma principles are implemented through methods, or roadmaps for improvement, such as a workflow.
+Six Sigma principles for beginners are implemented through methods, or roadmaps for improvement, such as a workflow.
 DMAIC is the main methodology and DMADV is the second.

 DMAIC

 DMAIC focuses on improving existing processes incrementally with these 5 steps of the Six Sigma belts hierarchy.
-This is Six Sigma’s most well-known methodology resources.
+This is Six Sigma’s most well-known methodology resource.
 Here is a breakdown of the acronym.

 D Define customer requirements and project goals.